10 Must-Do Experiences That Will Make You Fall in Love with Japan

-1. Take a bath in Onsen Hot Springs
+1. Take a Bath in Onsen Hot Springs

 If you enjoy relaxing in water temperatures up to 40 degrees Celsius (104 Fahrenheit), be sure to visit the onsen.
 Keep in mind that in such warm water, you can only sit for about 10 minutes, and then you should take a break.

-2. Visit the historically significant city of Hiroshima
+2. Visit the Historically Significant City of Hiroshima

 Hiroshima is a city in southern Japan known for being hit by an atomic bomb during World War II.
 Although everything was destroyed within 2 kilometers (1.24 miles) of the explosion site, the city was rebuilt.
-Many tourists come to visit Hiroshima Peace Memorial Park and Museum.

 One of the biggest tourist attractions in Hiroshima is the A-Bomb Dome, which is a UNESCO World Heritage Site.
 This building served to promote the Hiroshima industry, and as the atomic bomb exploded, it remained one of the few buildings that was not demolished.